-Columbia is home to makers, creators, and fabricators.
+Columbia is a creative city.
 People brew beer in their basements, roast coffee in their kitchens, or build furniture in their garages.
-Others work in textiles or bring garment construction to a new level with wearable electronics.
+Others sew quilts, make leather handbags, or create clothing with wearable electronics.
 School kids board the STEAM Bus to learn coding and engineering skills with a Raspberry Pi.

 Small-scale manufacturing and small-batch production can bring innovation, creativity, and economic vitality to a long-neglected area like the Business Loop.
-Our goal is to identify and support these up-and-coming makers with expert mentoring, funding, and marketing assistance--and help them break ground here on The Loop.
+We're expanding our view of what "retail" means and finding the hidden economy of diverse creators who may not have a place elsewhere.
+We're working to identify and support these up-and-coming makers with expert mentoring, funding, and marketing assistance--and are creating the space to help them grow into small manufacturers.

 The Loop was one of six organizations in the nation to receive a federal grant designed to encourage local, small-scale manufacturing as a way to revitalize an underperforming area of the city and create new economic opportunities.
 We teamed up with REDI to find ways to support local small-scale manufacturers and help them overcome obstacles to growing their business.
 We're also focusing on inclusivity by creating pathways to include those left out of traditional funding processes, often women and minorities.